Logo

 SSRI vs. SNRI: Synopsis

 The new era of antidepressant drugs began with the introduction of SNRIs into the market in 1993, while the FDA approved SSRIs in 1987.
-These drugs were initially created to treat depression, but further investigation[1*] has shown that they can also be used to treat a number of other mental and physical illnesses.
+These drugs were initially created to treat depression, but further investigation[1*] has indicated that they can also be used to treat a number of other mental and physical illnesses.
 The following is a list of drugs that fall under each class:

 SSRIsSNRIs